ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 permalink: /spectre/spatial/
 ---

 Along with cytometry data, Spectre enable the spatial analysis of Imaging Mass Cytometry (IMC) data.
-This is aided by our extension package 'SpectreMAP', which facilitates the import, management, and visualisation of TIFF files.

-![IMC](https://wiki.centenary.org.au/download/attachments/172228252/image2021-2-25_22-32-15.png?version=1&modificationDate=1614252735692&api=v2)

 The Hyperion (imaging mass cytometer, IMC) consists of a CyTOF (Helios) instrument, with an imaging module attached to the front.
 Within the imaging module, a pulsed laser scans and ablates the tissue section in incremental 1 um shots.
-With each laser shot, vaporised material is carried into the mass cytometer, and the metal ions are analysed by time-of-flight mass spectrometry.
-SpectreMAP was developed by Thomas Ashhurst (Sydney Cytometry Core Research Facility, The University of Sydney).

-**The analysis workflow involves three key steps:**

-1. Cell segmentation using one of our approaches using Ilastik and/or CellProfiler.
-2. Integrating tiff files, masks, and cellular data into SpectreMAP's spatial data object in R.
-3. Performing cellular (clustering, dimensionality reduction) and spatial (region, distance, neighbour) analysis of the IMC dataset.
+In order to utilise this imaging data in R, we developed an extension of Spectre, termed 'SpectreMAP', to import, manage, and visualise TIFF files.
+Once cell segmentation has been performed (using our protocols, or those developed by others), the marker expression data for each cell across multiple images can be calculated and incorporated into a single data.table.
+Clustering, gating, or image-based classification can then label cellular populations.
+Subsequently, the relationship between cell types and their spatial arrangement and environments can be calculated using our spatial analysis functions.

+![IMC](https://wiki.centenary.org.au/download/attachments/172228252/image2021-2-25_22-32-15.png?version=1&modificationDate=1614252735692&api=v2)

+For an overview of the spatial analysis components, please see **this page**.

+<p> <p/>

 # Software installation and demos

 1. xxx

+<p> <p/>

 # Image visualisation

 1. MCD viewer
 2. HistoCat++

+<p> <p/>

 # Cell Segmentation